-It is a natural area that has been designated by the Secretary of the Interior to recognize some of the best examples of biological or geological resources in the nation.
+It is a natural area that has been designated by the Secretary of the Interior in recognition that the site contains significant examples of the nation's biological and/or geological features.

 The NNL Program is managed by the National Park Service, Department of the Interior.